Spacial/awesome-systools/README.md

 * [wtf](https://github.com/senorprogrammer/wtf): The personal information dashboard for your terminal.
 * [lolcat](https://github.com/jaseg/lolcat): High-performance implementation of lolcat
 * (pt-br) [ligar-cobranca](https://github.com/GtOkAi/ligar-cobranca): Ligue automaticamente para empresas de cobrança e deixe uma voz falando "Alô?" sem parar.
+* [Trump2Ca$h](https://github.com/maxbbraun/trump2cash): A stock trading bot powered by Trump tweets
+* [paint 16b](http://www.sizecoding.org/wiki/Paint16b): was created by Hellmood and is 16 bytes in size. paint16b implements a mouse-driven drawing program which has the ability to exit back to DOS and also display the mouse cursor, [screenshot](http://www.pouet.net/prod.php?which=63826).

 ## Stuff

 * [The Free Stack - Running your application for free on AWS](http://p.agnihotry.com/post/the_free_stack_aws/)